Article Table Of Contents

 We then gave each city a Singles Score.

 The higher the score, the better the city is for singles to find one another.
 We also limited our results to cities with populations over 10,000 people.
-For Ohio, that meant a total of 174 cities.
+For ohio, that meant a total of 174 cities.
+You can download the data here.

-Read on to see why Norwood is the talk of the town while Hudson is probably a bit on the boring side.
+Read on to see why Norwood is the talk of the town while Twinsburg is probably a bit on the boring side.

-There You Have It – The Best Cities for Singles in Ohio for 2019
+There You Have It - The Best Cities for Singles in ohio for 2020

 For more Ohio reading, check out: